 If you found this collection of resources helpful, you might be interested in some of our other compilation posts.

-Writing about Character Occupations
+How to Write about Character Occupations

-Showing (Not Telling) Character Emotions
+How to Show (Not Tell) Character Emotions

-Creating Phenomenal First Pages
+How to Create Phenomenal First Pages

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.